ChuckGl/simferm/README.md

 ### setup.sh

-The `setup.sh` script is designed to create a symbolic link in `~/.local/bin` that allows you to run `simferm` from anywhere on your system.
+The `setup.sh` script is designed to create a executable in `/usr/local/bin` that allows you to run `simferm` from anywhere on your system.

 #### How to Use the Setup Script